epinna/plumber/README.md

     - stage: The number of stage queue.
     - entry_list: List of objects.
     - push_if_new: Push only the entries which haven't been previously pushed.
+Default is False.
     - push_if_older_than: Push only the entries which haven't been previously pushed or that have been older than a number of seconds.
+Default is 0 (disabled).

     Returns: the number of pushed entries.